Sickle Cell Disease

 Sickle cell disease is inherited, which means it is passed from parent to child.
 To get sickle cell disease, a child has to inherit two sickle cell genes—one from each parent.

 When a child inherits the gene from just one parent, that child has sickle cell trait.
-Having this trait means that you do not have the disease but you are a carrier and could pass the gene on to your children.
+Having this trait means that you don't have the disease but you are a carrier and could pass the gene on to your children.

 What are the symptoms?